64kramsystem/personal_notes/topics/bevy.md

 #### Handling state via `iyes_loopless` crate

-This crate doesn't have problems with mixing states/stages.
+This crate doesn't have problems with mixing states/stages; it allows proper implementation of states management:

+- a Stage is added for each (atomic) system set, so that each works on a committed world view
+- ConditionState's are used to manage game state (by filtering system sets)

 Example of state management: